Frequently Asked Questions

 - If at any time any party is uncomfortable with working together, on or off the premises, they may stop working.

 - It is possible that work will need to stop due to illness or the Commonwealth of Massachusetts’ Mandatory Safety Standards for Workplaces, and we cannot complete the project.
-If this happens, I will refund you any pre-paid hours that are remaining at the hourly rate you paid for those hours.
-We may agree to re-engage when it is determined that it is safe and legal to do so.
+If this happens, we will resume when it's safe and legal to do so.

 If you're not comfortable working together in person, let's talk about how we can work together virtually!